-If there’s one thing everyone knows about Count Dracula it’s that he always comes back.
+If there’s one thing everyone knows about Count Dracula, it’s that he always comes back.
 So does that mean the latest incarnation of the Prince of Darkness will return for Dracula Season 2 from Netflix and the BBC?
-If you’ve already watched the three-part miniseries you know it doesn’t exactly set up a sequel, but a closer look at the plot of Dracula and the previous work of creative duo Mark Gatiss and Steven Moffat reveals a few different ways it could happen.
+If you’ve already watched the three-part miniseries, you know it doesn’t exactly set up a sequel.
+Still, a closer look at the plot of Dracula and the previous work of creative duo Mark Gatiss and Steven Moffat reveals a few different ways it could happen.

 Intrigued?
 Let’s dive in.
 But don’t forget to bring a cross and some garlic, just in case.

 Let’s get this out of the way.
 Dracula has yet to be renewed for Season 2.
 But Mark Gatiss and Steven Moffat had expressed interest in continuing the adventures of the titular vampire in February 2020.

 “I mean, it’s a show about resurrection,” Moffat said.
 “That’s literally what the main superpower of the main character is.
 Dracula started the show dead and then died again in episode two and came back.
 And then died again.
 Sister Agatha died and came back.
 I mean, everyone’s dying on that show.
 So, we’ll see.”

 “Apparently, if you pour blood onto Dracula’s ashes, he comes back,” added Gatiss.
 “Who knows Dracula tends to come back, that’s what vampires do – but we have no idea [if the show will return].”

 Is there a Dracula Season 2 release date?

 Let’s get this out of the way.
 There is no set release date for Dracula Season 2.
 It hasn’t even been officially renewed yet, though it hasn’t been ruled out either.